About Manna Gum

 Who is Manna Gum?

 Manna Gum began in 2009 and is the initiative of Jonathan & Kim Cornford.
 The creation of Manna Gum wasthe culmination of the previous ten years of their life working and campaigning on development issues in Laos and Cambodia, working with the homeless and drug dependent in Melbourne, leading Bible studies, exploring Christian expressions of responsible living in the inner city, and participating in ecological restoration work in.
 Jonathan is currently undertaking a doctorate in theology; he has a Ph.D in Political Economy/ International Development.
 Kim has an Honours Degree in Economics and Diplomas in Sustainability and Conservation and Land Management.
 Kim and Jonathan now live in Bendigo, Victoria, with their two girls, Amy and Mhairi.
 They are members of the Seeds Community, a small missional community in the disadvantaged suburb of Long Gully.

-Together Jonathan and Kim share 4 days of work (3 days paid) for Manna Gum.
-Manna Gum also receives the unpaid assistance of a host of other friends and volunteers.
+Together Jonathan and Kim share 4 days of work (3 days paid) for Manna Gum, along with the unpaid assistance of a host of other friends and volunteers.
+Kim also works externally in landscape restoration and biodiversity protection.

 The Manna Gum Reference Group provides periodic advice, support and accountability - both professionally and pastorally - for the work and ministry that is undertaken under the auspices of Manna Gum.
 The Reference Group is currently made up of: